Virginia Borden Maier, Health Professions Advisor

 - Two semesters of biology with labs

-- Four to five semesters of chemistry (general and organic) with labs
+- Four to five semesters of chemistry (general, organic, and biochemistry) with labs

 - Two semesters of physics with labs